akaFunk/BlinkyBar/Server/README.md

 Returns the scaled version of the image, which is currently used for the LEDs.
 The image is of type PNG.

 Here is an example: http://192.168.138.1/get_image_scaled

+### Trigger
+Triggers the image playback.
+If the playback is already running, it stops it.
+Can only be called if "progress_status" is "ready" or "playing".

 ## Website
 The website is delivered by the server to the webbrowser and provides the GUI for the BlinkyBar.
 The application is based on [Vue.js](https://vuejs.org/), version 3.